 Waubonsee Community College had a permanent name but had yet to locate to a permanent campus and so, when the college opened its doors for classes on Sept.
 11, 1967, the doors were those of a variety of community facilities.
 The school's initial enrollment of 1,603 students—403 full time and 1,200 part time—has grown steadily since that time, with the college currently serving more than 12,000 students each semester.

 Just a few months later, in December 1967, a successful bond referendum allowed the college to begin planning its first permanent campus.
 The campus, situated on a 243-acre tract of land north of Sugar Grove on Route 47, still serves as the college's main campus.
 In addition to classroom space, facilities there also include conference rooms, specialized laboratories, Student Center, café and coffee bar, library, bookstore, observatory, kiln shelter, 375-seat auditorium, multipurpose event space, gymnasium, 120-workstation computer center, and two-mile nature trail.

 A second Waubonsee campus opened in 1986 in downtown Aurora at the corner of Galena Boulevard and Stolp Avenue, but this structure ceased operations in May 2011.
-In June 2011, Waubonsee moved its downtown campus to a new 132,000-square-foot facility at 18 S. River St. The Aurora Downtown Campus remains the headquarters for Workforce Development, Adult Education, GED, English as a Second Language and the Adult Literacy.
+In June 2011, Waubonsee moved its downtown campus to a new 132,000-square-foot facility at 18 S. River St. The Aurora Downtown Campus remains the headquarters for Adult Education, Driver Safety Program, and the Illinois Small Business Development Center at Waubonsee.